Statcounter

 She and Chris met 16 years ago while he was an assignment reporter for a local TV station.
 He’d been covering a general interest story on Christmas eve at a local shopping center.
 A fluff piece, stocked with inane questions that assignment editors love to beat into the ground on a slow news day:

-“So, why did you wait till the last minute to shop?
+“...So, why did you wait 'til the last minute to shop?
 Are ya’ finding any good deals?”

-Chris and his camera man were packing up as Angela passed through the exit when the camera man accidentally swung a tripod around and…BAM!
+Chris and his camera man were packing up as Angela passed through the exit when the camera man accidentally swung a boom mic around and…BAM!
 All of Angela’s perfectly balanced gift boxes tumbled to the ground.

 “Chris?
 Chris!”
-Jolted from his train of thought, Chris stared at what he thought was the Sistine Chapel ceiling.
-“Look, what’s wrong?”
-Angela asked.
+Jolted from his train of thought, Chris stared at what he thought was the Sistine Chapel ceiling. “...Look, what’s wrong?”
+Angela pried.

-The truth of the matter was that Chris had grown weary of living above his means; living a lifestyle that he’d never wanted.
-And now he was standing in the middle of a house that he viewed as more of a luxury jail cell than a status symbol.
+The truth of the matter was that Chris had grown weary of living above his comfort zone; living a lifestyle that he’d never wanted.
+And, now, he was standing in the middle of a house that he viewed as more of a luxury jail cell than a status symbol.

 The echoes of Angela’s artsy girlfriends rang from the other room as they pined over the beautiful crown molding and the 30 foot ceilings.
 They gushed at how magnificent the imported hardwood floors appeared and how they wished for the same in their homes.
 Chris’ mind drifted far from this scene; equally searching for peace while drowning out the moment.